peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public static PeterO.Numbers.EDecimal FromDouble(
         double dbl);

 Creates an arbitrary-precision decimal number from a 64-bit binary floating-point number.
 This method computes the exact value of the floating point number, not an approximation, as is often the case by converting the floating point number to a string first.
 Remember, though, that the exact value of a 64-bit binary floating-point number is not always the value that results when passing a literal decimal number (for example, calling  `EDecimal.FromDouble(0.1)`  ), since not all decimal numbers can be converted to exact binary numbers (in the example given, the resulting arbitrary-precision decimal will be the value of the closest "double" to 0.1, not 0.1 exactly).
 To create an arbitrary-precision decimal number from a decimal value, use FromString instead in most cases (for example:  `EDecimal.FromString("0.1")`  ).
+The input value can be a not-a-number (NaN) value (such as  `Double.NaN`  ); however, NaN values have multiple forms that are equivalent for many applications' purposes, and  `Double.NaN`  is only one of these equivalent forms.
+In fact,  `EDecimal.FromDouble(Double.NaN)`  could produce an object that is represented differently between DotNet and Java, because  `Double.NaN`  may have a different form in DotNet and Java (for example, the NaN value's sign may be negative in DotNet, but positive in Java).
+Use `IsNaN()` to determine whether an object from this class stores a NaN value of any form.

 <b>Parameters:</b>